 If you want a starting point repo to study common patterns, this is a useful reference: Healthcare AI Voice Agent (GitHub workflow example).
 Use it for architecture ideas, not as a finished compliant product.

-What "HIPAA-ready" means for open source (you still need policies)
+What "HIPAA-ready" means for open source ?

 HIPAA-ready means you can build a compliant system with the right controls.
 It does not mean the software alone makes you compliant.